Daemondeal/sha3-core-driver/README.md

 The driver offers also a small userspace library, which can be built both with an hardware backend and with an OpenSSL backend.
 Further information can be found inside the `Userspace/KetchupLibrary` folder's [README](./Userspace/KetchupLibrary/README.md).

+## Replicating the Demo

+All the steps needed to replicate the project's demo are detailed in the [DEMO.md](./Petalinux/DEMO.md) file.

 ## Contributing

 Inside this repository we can find: